-Construction vs Open Space — Over 8-10 years, the Felton Meadow Project will permanently transform a rare meadowland — a beautiful, stable, protected open space — that is legally recognized as a vital part of the essential bucolic nature of Felton and the San Lorenzo Valley.
+Construction vs Open Space — Over an estimated 8-10 years, the Felton Meadow Project will permanently transform a rare meadowland — a beautiful, stable, protected open space — that is legally recognized as a vital part of the essential bucolic nature of Felton and the San Lorenzo Valley.
 (Felton Town Plan, Santa Cruz County General Plan.)

 The title given to the Mount Hermon “Adventure,” the Felton Meadow Project, is misleading.
 It is not Felton’s own plan, nor is there any “meadow” in the Felton Meadow Project — except in the name.
 Instead, it destroys rare open space, damages the cherished bucolic nature of the town, increases already severe traffic congestion, and potentially threatens both neighbors and the watershed.